LVPlayground/playground/javascript/features/nuwani_commands/README.md

 Displays a list of the configured bots, each with their connectivity status and recent command rates.
 Command rates are not available for bots not currently connected to the network.

+## Reload the message format
+The IRC message format can be amended without having to restart the server.
+Make sure that the latest version is available on the server, and select this command to apply the new formatting.

 ## Request an increase in bots...
 Requests one of the available bots to connect to the network and start assuming some of the message load.
 Useful when in-game staff is aware of an upcoming change in player volume.
 Selecting this